-“Following the review we were going to present our findings and recommendations to the Trust board.
-Therefore, it was crucial that we analysed not only ULHT, but the wider market, so we could give recommendations in the context of the sector as a whole.
+Analysis not only of the ULHT offer, but the wider market, to give recommendations in the context of the sector as a whole.

 Following the review report being presented and discussed with the Trust board, ULHT decided to tender the retail services at the three hospitals with a tender process led and facilitated by Litmus.

-Litmus developed a list of providers for the tender, shortlisted this down to three, reviewed bid submissions, facilitated presentations to the Trust stakeholders and reviewed all bids to allow the Trust to make an informed decision.
+Litmus developed a list of providers for the tender, shortlisted this downto three, reviewed bid submissions and facilitated presentations to the Trust stakeholders to allow the Trust to make an informed decision.